aeden/eventbus/README.markdown

 In which I explain certain design decisions.

-### Why not use websockets for both publishing events in and distributing events out?
+### Why not use WebSockets for both publishing events in and distributing events out?

 The HTTP protocol is ideally suited for the synchronous nature of publishing an event to the queue.
 The system can take advantage of the protocol's built-in mechanisms for authorization, errors, etc. On the other hand, WebSockets are great for streaming data once a connection is established.
 Server-sent events (SSE) are another option: http://www.html5rocks.com/en/tutorials/eventsource/basics/ - right now IE has no support for SSE but does have support for WebSockets.